nightingaleproject/vrdr-dotnet/README.md

 This repository includes .NET (C#) code for

 - Producing and consuming the Vital Records Death Reporting (VRDR) Health Level 7 (HL7) Fast Healthcare Interoperability Resources (FHIR) standard.
-[Click here to view the FHIR Implementation Guide](http://hl7.org/fhir/us/vrdr/).
+[Click here to view the FHIR Implementation Guide STU2](http://hl7.org/fhir/us/vrdr/2021Sep/).
 - Producing and consuming FHIR messages for the exchange of VRDR documents.
 - Support for converting VRDR FHIR records to and from the Inter-Jurisdictional Exchange (IJE) Mortality format, as well as companion microservice for performing conversions.
 - This codebase covers the subset of the IJE fields listed in this [spreadsheet](VRDRdotNETLibraryCoverage.csv).